 No, the Super 7 is not legal for FITA, as it is an electronic device.
 The Super 7 is legal for all other types of competitions, such as NFAA, IBO and ASA.

 Yes, but you will need to purchase a Fiber Kit.
-Fiber kits are available in 0.010”, 0.019” and 0.029” fiber diameters.
+Fiber kits come with 0.010”, 0.019” and 0.029” diameter clear fibers.
 To adapt the Super 7 to a different manufacturers’ scope, you will need to replace the fiber in your current scope with the clear fiber in the Fiber Kit.
 And, some modification may be required to secure the threaded male end of the Super 7 cable to the threaded female receiver included with the Fiber Kit.
 Mounting hardware is included with the Fiber Kit.